openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Sharing Endpoint

 This endpoint enables sharing of the credentials among wallets.
+It issues a `provisioning_code` upon presentation of a valid Access Token valid for a Credential requested to be shared.

-When user A wants to share a credential with user B, Wallet of user A first sends a Credential Sharing Request and obtains a `provisioning_code`.
-Then it sends `provisioning_code` to another user B, so that the Wallet of user B can contact the Issuer's Token Endpoint to receive a credential originally issued to user A.
+When a Sender wants to share a credential with a Receiver, Wallet of the Sender first sends a Credential Sharing Request and obtains a `provisioning_code`.
+Then it sends `provisioning_code` to the Receiver, so that the Wallet of the Receiver can contact the Issuer's Token Endpoint to receive a credential originally issued to the Sender.

 How user A communicates `provisioning_code` to the user B is out of scope of this specification.

+Communication with the Credential Endpoint MUST utilize TLS.

+Note: need to clearly define Sender/Receiver.

 ## Credential Sharing Request

+A Client makes a Credential Sharing Request by sending a HTTP POST request to the Credential Sharing Endpoint with the following parameters:

+* `type`: REQUIRED.
+Type of a Credential being requested to be shared.
+It corresponds to a `type` property in a Issuer metadata.

+Note: should `type` allow for multiple types?

 Below is a non-normative example of a Credential Sharing Request: